 Unexpected parties benefit from the commercial sex economy.
 Pimps, brothels, and escort services often employed drivers, secretaries, nannies, and other non-sex workers to keep operations running smoothly.
 Hotel managers and law enforcement agents sometimes helped offenders evade prosecution in exchange for money or services.
 Law enforcement in one city reported that erotic Asian massage parlors would purchase the names of licensed acupuncturists to fake legitimacy.
 Even feuding gang members occasionally joined forces in the sex trade, prioritizing profit over turf wars.
 The most valuable network in the underground sex economy, however, may be the Internet.

 The Internet is changing the limitations of the trade.
 Prostitution is decreasing on the street, but thriving online.
-Pimps and sex workers advertise on social media and sites like Craigslist and Backpage Boston to attract customers and new employees, and to gauge business opportunities in other cities.
+Pimps and sex workers advertise on social media and sites like Craigslist and Ladies of Boston Backpage Boston call girls to attract customers and new employees, and to gauge business opportunities in other cities.
 An increasing online presence makes it both easier for law enforcement to track activity in the underground sex economy and for an offender to promote and provide access to the trade.

 Policy and practice changes can help combat trafficking and prostitution.